-A grocery bag dispenser is a total space saver.
+The space underneath the kitchen sink is small and can turn into a big mess quickly if you’re not paying attention.
+I added a grocery bag dispenser underneath our and it’s a total space saver.
 This one can be attached with screws or mounting tape.

 Storing wraps and bags together in a drawer makes them easy to find as well.